PRATHEEKSHAKATHIRVEL/Text-To-Speech-Converter-Using-AWS-Polly/README.md

  CONFIGURE S3 EVENT NOTIFICATION

- 1.Create an event notification with EVENT TYPE - PUT.
+ 1. Create an event notification with EVENT TYPE - PUT.

  TEST THE SETUP

- 1.Upload the text file into the input bucket.
+ 1. Upload the text file into the input bucket.

  VERIFY WORKFLOW

- 1.Check the output bucket for the MP3 file.
+ 1. Check the output bucket for the MP3 file.

- 2.Download and play the file.
+ 2. Download and play the file.